 Set Shopify's shipping to free, then mark up the product retail price by the average shipping cost across your top markets.
 This is the cleanest customer experience and removes one decision from the checkout flow.

 It works if your traffic is concentrated in one or two countries.
-It breaks if you sell internationally — international shipping can be 3× the domestic cost and the buffer math gets messy.
+It breaks if you sell internationally — international shipping can be multiples of the domestic cost and the buffer math gets messy.
+For more on how free-shipping thresholds affect average order value, see the guide to increasing AOV with AI.

 For most sellers on Basic or starting out, Option C is the lowest-friction path.
 Move to Option A once your order volume justifies the carrier-calculated shipping line item.